-Due to the lockdown, I have adapted my way of counselling and am offering online and telephone sessions at a reduced rate.
+Due to the lockdown restrictions, I have adapted my way of counselling and am offering online and telephone sessions.

 Life is particularly difficult right now with the added challenges of the coronavirus: we may feel stressed, anxious, depressed with very little control of our lives.
 Our thoughts become overwhelming, leaving us feeling disconnected, isolated and lonely.
 In this state of mind, it can be difficult to ask for help, particularly from the people closest to us.

 I am a resourceful and optimistic Counsellor and I truly believe that small changes in the way we think can make big differences to the way we feel.